HakimSaoud/House_Pricing_Prediction_From_Scratch/README.md

 - Ensure the dataset ```houses.csv``` is correctly formatted with numerical columns, where the first column is the target variable.
 - Adjust the learning rate ```lr``` and epochs to fine-tune model performance.

-## License
--This project is open-source under the MIT License.
--Feel free to contribute or suggest improvements! 😊